-Known as the “Mighty Mo” the USS Missouri Battleship is a giant ship that was once a true war machine during her prime but now rests quietly at Pearl Harbor.
+Known as the “Mighty Mo” the USS Missouri Battleship in Honolulu is a giant ship that was once a true war machine during her prime but now rests quietly at Pearl Harbor.
 Sitting at over 58,000 tons and coming in at just under 900 feet from bow to stern, the Mighty Mo is a site not to be missed.
 Not only will you get a guided tour aboard this giant but you’ll get to trace the historical footsteps of General Douglas MacArthur when he signed the treaty to end WWII.

 *Children 2-11 years old